 The problem with refusing to accept cookies is that some website owners may not allow you to use their websites if you don’t accept their cookies.
 Another downside is that without acceptance, you may not receive the full user experience on certain websites.

 In most browsers, there is a quick and easy shortcut to deleting cookies.
 All you have to do is press ‘Ctrl + Shift + Delete’ while the browser is open, and it will automatically take you to the ‘Clear Data’ pop-up of the browser.
-From here, you can select what type of data you want to be deleted (such as cookies, caches, passwords, browsing history etc), and click ‘Clear Data’ to quickly remove the selected items.
+From here, you can select what type of data you want to be deleted (such as cookies, caches, passwords, browsing history, etc), and click ‘Clear Data‘ to quickly remove the selected items.

 A cookie typically contains two bits of data: a unique ID for each user, and a site name.
-Cookies enable websites to retrieve this information when you revisit them, so that they can remember you and your preferences and tailor page content for you based on this information.
+Cookies enable websites to retrieve this information when you revisit them so that they can remember you and your preferences and tailor page content for you based on this information.

 Yes, many cookies are tracking cookies, and their purpose is to monitor your online activity.
 These cookies contain a unique identifier and will follow you around the web.
 It will collect information about all the sites you visit, the pages you looked at within a website, products you might have clicked on or purchases that you’ve made etc.

-I hope this guide has given you all the information you need about browser cookies and how to delete them from different types of browsers for different devices.
+We hope this guide has given you all the information you need about browser cookies and how to delete them from different types of browsers for different devices.
 We have also covered the functions of cookies, why they are dangerous, why you should delete them, and how often you should delete them.

-I would advise you to go ahead and bookmark this guide so that if you ever need assistance clearing your browser cookies in the future, it will just be one click away!
+We would advise you to go ahead and bookmark this guide so that if you ever need assistance clearing your browser cookies in the future, it will just be one click away!
 If you have any doubts or queries, make sure to check out our FAQ section.
 In case your question is not there, you can also leave it in the comment box below and we’ll get right back to you!
 Safe browsing, everyone!